Fantasporto 2019: out of this world (no, seriously)

 “The Panama Papers”, Director Alex Winter (USA)

-Thoughts on the Movies I Watched at the 39th Fantasporto
+Thoughts on the movies I watched at the 39th Fantasporto

 "A Mata Negra", Brazil

 A young woman lives in the forest, facing demons, spirits from another world, dead people who come back to life, or a preacher that terrifies her.
-In possession of a summons book, the woman tries to survive the attacks from them all and recuperate a bag of gold coins that she has found.
+In possession of a summons book, the woman tries to survive the attacks from them and recuperate a bag of gold coins that she has found.
 A big budget production, with Carol Aragão, Jackson Antunes, and Francisco Gaspar, packed with special effects by the director himself, Rodrigo Aragão, who already had some fantasy films presented in festivals such as Brazilian Fantaspoa and the Sitges Film Festival.

 A mix of gore, folklore, “Sertanejo” music, the undead, and just a hint of Peter Jackson’s Braindead-ish humor in the end, with a few fart noises for good measure (and for the delight of the younger, school-going people in the audience).